cameronhill1/Skill-of-Living/README.md

 I'm not sure on the format that this will take - I have ideas, and some kind of a plan, but we'll see how it unfolds and changes over time.
 Don't worry though, it'll be obvious at each step of the journey as to what's happening next.<sup>0.75</sup>

+### Why questions?
+And what gets in the way...

 Before we get into it, there are a couple things that seem useful and fairly important to discuss briefly:

 #1 - So far, we've talked a lot about questioning things.
 But is this even a good thing?
+Why not just go with the flow?
 Is it important to know what's important, "true"?
 What if we're 100% right, or even just "mostly" right about everything already - wouldn't that be a relative waste of our time and attention?
 Wouldn't our efforts be better spent elsewhere - like on taking action and on living in alignment with our answers?

 (Circular, as these are questions)

+  + (best time to start is now, not too late, longevity escape velocity, and finish well - we remember it how we finish, the ending gives it the meaning) deathbed (and then it may be a bit late, although you can still make some changes / accept some things and finish well).

 + I could say that of course, otherwise we're ignorant...
 But ultimately, I don't know - I don't think you can know until you start thinking about what's important / true, and even then, you're probably on shaky, circular ground.
 So perhaps it's not important.
 Perhaps it is.
-Either way, at least for me personally (and I'm guessing that, if you've read this far, you're probably similar), I seem to have a tendency for curiosity, to ask questions and learn and discover my blindspots, to try and make sense of things and find meaning.
-I can partly ignore or suppress this "drive", but that doesn't make it go away... it's still there.
+Either way, at least for me personally (and I'm guessing that, if you've read this far, you're probably similar), I seem to have a tendency for curiosity, to observe and ask questions and learn and discover my blindspots, to try and make sense of things and find meaning.
+I can partly ignore or suppress this "drive", but that doesn't make it go away<sup>0.775</sup>... it's still there.
 It seems that most humans share this drive to some extent.

 I also think (and I'll discuss this more later), that this may ultimately be a necessary-but-temporary stepping stone to be "transcended-and-included", that perhaps there is no "meaning of life" in the way we tend to think of it, and that there is a lot of benefit to be had in just "letting go" and just "being", even in the midst of our doing.

 Which partly answers the last couple questions above, too...
 Let me be clear that, although the emphasis so far has been on asking more questions, I think answers, and acting on those answers are at least as important (see the bolded "purpose of this site" above).
 Rather than a continuous questioning (where nothing ever gets done), or continuous action (where the more "important" things rarely get done), I'd suggest an intuitive<sup>0.8</sup> balance between the two is most useful - quality action, periodically interspersed with questioning and re-evaluating our direction; moving forwards, and course correcting.

-Again, ultimately, I think we can approach a kind of synthesis of the two - where the boundary between question, answer, and action, between uncertainty, certainty, and expression, becomes so fluid and immediate that it seems to blur and fade altogether.
-However, I think that it's a process, and we probably don't start there.
-We start with asking questions, coming up with some answers, and testing those answers with action.
+Again, ultimately, I think we can approach a kind of synthesis of the two - where the boundary between question, answer, and action, between uncertainty, certainty, and expression, becomes so fluid and immediate that it seems to blur and fade altogether - where we act with such "presence" that it's completely without doubt, and yet simultaneously there's an unconscious, continuous uptake and processing of data to re-evaluate the situation, all while remaining completely open and ready to do a 180 at any moment<sup>0.85</sup>.
+I think, however, that it's a process, and we probably don't start there.
+We start by asking questions, coming up with some answers, and testing those answers with action.

 Finally, I'll add that the reason I'm emphasizing questions initially is because it seems to be relatively lacking today.
 We have lots of answers, and lots of action, but much less uncertainty and question-asking.
 We too often turn away from that intuitive sense of unease that wants us to examine it and put ourselves on the "right" path again.
 If we play this out on an individual level over the course of years, or even decades, we find that we've lived a life that hasn't been true to ourselves and has been relatively devoid of "meaning" - at which point we're consumed by a mid-life crisis, or worse, deathbed regrets<sup>0.9</sup>.
-If we play this out on a collective level over the course of a generation or two, we find ourselves with too much power and intelligence, and not enough wisdom to guide it.
+If we play this out on a collective level over the course of a generation or two, we find ourselves with too much power and intelligence, and not enough wisdom or adaptability to guide it.
 So I think it's fairly important.

 So this leads me to the second topic worth discussing at this point...